FlMonkey/areyousafe/README.md

 ![image](https://user-images.githubusercontent.com/75172047/229055018-c46bdf1b-68e8-4132-81f0-f6cc4a58b9d3.png)

 The part of the code that I found chalanging was setting up the MongoDB database.
 This wasn't inherintly dificult but it was something that I have never done before so it was a wonderfull learning experience for me.
 As well as learning about databases I also learned about classes which is something i've been wanting to learn for a while.
+To be specific about what the code above does, The get_user function searches through the database and sees if a user with the inputed username exists.
+The register function works as so: the first line is in charge of hashing the password that the user inputed in SHA256.
+The second line check if that user name already exists inside of the data base.
+If it doesn't exist then it creates a new user with their user name, password and it initializes their status.

 here is an image of the database interface